jhallen/exorsim/rload/rload.md

     01 Fixup with <sect1> or BSCT if bit 6 is set
     10 Fixup with <sect2> or DSCT if bit 6 is set
     11 Fixup with <sect3> or PSCT if bit 6 is set

+DSCT and PSCT fixups assume extended addressing (a two byte fixup).
+BSCT fixups assume direct addressing (a one byte fixup).

 If bits 4:1 are non-zero, then there are extensions, so \<skip> \<count>
 \<commands> is present.